envi/envi.github.io/docs/index.md

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }

 **v.
+6.4.4**

+You can now retrieve file content by file ID using a new endpoint in [File Attachments](FileAttachments.md#get-the-specified-file-content).

+**v.
 6.4.3**

-With the new [File Attachments](FileAttachments.md#get-the-specified-file-metadata) endpoint, you can now retrieve file details by ID for your organization.
+With the new [File Attachments](FileAttachments.md#get-the-specified-file-metadata) endpoint, you can now retrieve file details by file ID for your organization.

 **v.
 6.4.1**

-A new [File Attachments](FileAttachments.md#get-the-list-of-files-by-entity-id) endpoint is now available to retrieve files for the specified entity ID in the logged-in organization.
+A new [File Attachments](FileAttachments.md#get-the-list-of-files-by-entity-id) endpoint is now available to retrieve the list of files for the specified entity ID in the logged-in organization.

 **v.
 6.3.8**